jwymanm/chiara/README.md

     range x
 ```

-Which looks a lot cleaner, to me at least.
-Clarity is based very on simple rules which are already used in standard Clojure code - so using it is almost always a simple matter of removing a few outer parens.
+It is based on very simple rules which are already used naturally in idiomatic code - so using it is almost always a simple matter of removing a few outer parens.
 It is also fully compatible with regular, bracketed s-exps, so if needed you can drop back to them whenever you want.
 (See below for more on Clarity's rules)

 ### Using Clarity